xizhu1022/xizhu1022.github.io/_pages/about.md

 # Bio

-I received my M.E. degree in Data Science (Computer Science) under the supervision of Prof. <a href='http://staff.ustc.edu.cn/~cheneh/'>En-Hong Chen</a> and Prof. <a href='http://staff.ustc.edu.cn/~tongxu/'>Tong Xu</a> from <a href='http://en.ustc.edu.cn/'>University of Science and Technology of China (USTC)</a>, where I was a member of <a href='https://bigdata.ustc.edu.cn/'>Anhui Province Key Laboratory of Big Data Analysis and Application (BDAA)</a>, a part of <a href='http://cogskl.iflytek.com/'>State Key Laboratory of Cognitive Intelligence</a>.
+I received my M.E. degree in Data Science under the supervision of Prof. <a href='http://staff.ustc.edu.cn/~cheneh/'>En-Hong Chen</a> and Prof. <a href='http://staff.ustc.edu.cn/~tongxu/'>Tong Xu</a> from <a href='http://en.ustc.edu.cn/'>University of Science and Technology of China (USTC)</a>, where I was a member of <a href='https://bigdata.ustc.edu.cn/'>Anhui Province Key Laboratory of Big Data Analysis and Application (BDAA)</a>, a part of <a href='http://cogskl.iflytek.com/'>State Key Laboratory of Cognitive Intelligence</a>.
 Prior to that, I obtained my B.Eng. degree in Computer Science from <a href='https://en.scu.edu.cn/'>Sichuan University (SCU)</a>.
-I was previously a research intern at Alibaba Group for almost 2 years funded by <a href='https://damo.alibaba.com/air/'>Alibaba Innovative Research (AIR) Program</a>.

-My research interests lie in the general area of machine learning and data mining, especially their application in recommendation system, knowledge graph, and social network, with a wish to build effective, efficient, and trustworthy models for emerging real-world data-driven scenarios.
+My research interests lie in machine learning and data mining, with an emphasis on graph neural networks, recommendation systems, and large language models (LLMs).
+Currently, I am especially interested in LLM for graphs, LLM agents, and LLM-enhanced recommendation.
 <!--
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).
 -->